ISGA Member Retreat (2021)

 The ISGA Member Retreat is for the International School Grounds Alliance and their invited guests only.

 If you would like a booking code, please contact ISGA direct. http://www.internationalschoolgrounds.org/

 This event is directly after the International School Grounds Conference in Stirling.

-On Saturday 26th of September the retreat attendees will take a train from Stirling to Pitlochry (cost not included, expected to be £42 return).
+On Saturday 26th of September the retreat attendees will take a train or shared coach from Stirling to Pitlochry (cost not included, expected to be £42 return).
 We have some space in cars if required, please let us know.

 There is a 10 minute walk in Pitlochry, up a small hill.
 Assistance can be arranged if needed, particularly for bags.